telerik/winforms-docs/styling-and-appearance/advanced-topics/adding-custom-redistributable-themes-to-your-application/adding-a-custom-theme-as-a-file.md

 1. Now apply the theme to the RadButton.

+>important If the form with the theme manager will be opened multiple time in the life cycle of the application, the theme manager needs to be diposed explicitly.
+A suitable place to call its Dispose method is the Closing event of the form.
+>

 # See Also
 * [Adding a custom theme as a resource]({%slug winforms/themes/advanced-topics/adding-custom-redistributable-themes-to-your-application-/adding-a-custom-theme-as-a-resource%})